roywong96/Projects/README.md

 - Two sets of data (i.e. Train and Test set) concatenated and preprocessed before modeling
 - Removed outliers and imputed any missing values from the data.
-- Optimized and classified using Logistic Regression, K Neighbors , SVC Linear, SVC RBF, Gaussian NB, Decision Tree, Random Forest
+- Optimized and classified using Logistic Regression, K Neighbors Classifier, Support Vector Classification Linear and RBF, Gaussian NB, Decision Tree Regressor, Random Forest Classifier
-- Plot the Bar graph of the Survivability of the passengers on the test data based on the trained.
+- Plot results using Bar graph of the Survivability of the passengers on the test data based on the trained.

 ![](Images/Survival.png)